Becoming white thesis: United States Census

-As of the 2020 United States census, people of European, North African, and Middle Eastern descent are classified as white.
-Because of this, Irish, Italians, Arabs, Slavs, European Jews, Mizrahi Jews, Turks, Greeks, Armenians, and other European and MENA immigrant groups are listed as white on the census.
+As of the 2020 United States census, the definition of white included North African and Middle Easterners.
+Because of this, Arabs, Turks, Armenians, Yemenis, and other MENA immigrant groups are listed as white on the census.
 The classification of MENA people (Middle Eastern and North African) has been controversial.
 Some MENA people do not identify as white and have pushed for a separate MENA option on the US census.
 Some Jews, such as Mizrahi Jews or Israeli-American Jews, have also objected to being classified as white.
 Due to the history of antisemitic definitions of whiteness popular among some white supremacists, some Ashkenazi American Jews also object to being listed as white on the census.